-Ryzen 3700X remained as a very successful gaming and productivity CPU and though it was quite enough for every type of task, it was beaten by the Intel’s i7 10700K by a significant margin.
+Ryzen 3700X remains a very successful gaming and productivity CPU and though it was quite enough for every type of task, it was beaten by Intel’s i7 10700K by a significant margin.
 AMD then released the Ryzen 7 5800X in the Ryzen 5000 CPU series in November 2020 which replaced the 3700X.

 Though both the CPUs are great for a high-end PC build, choosing between them is still difficult without getting insights into the performance, price and specs difference.
 In this post, I will discuss what you can expect from the Ryzen 5800X and will it be a better upgrade or a better choice for gaming and productivity over the Ryzen 3700X or not.

 I have already talked about the architectural difference between the Ryzen 3000 and 5000 processors in different posts like ‘comparison between Ryzen 5 5600X vs Ryzen 7 3700X‘ and will briefly explain what changed in the new Ryzen 5800X.

 Although both the processors are made on the 7nm, the 5800X uses the Zen 3 architecture which is around 19% faster in Instructions per clock than the Zen 2 used in 3700X.
 This will directly influence the performance and help the 5800X gain lead in overall performance whether it is in games or applications dependent on CPU.

 Moreover, the new core layout increases the capability of the cores of 5800X to use L3 cache memory directly without any delay whereas the 3700X used dual CCXs instead of one causing a delay in the interaction between the cores of different CCXs.